ctb/titus-blog/src/webmaking-science-lab-thoughts.rst

 on-demand computing via a cloud service, and "publish" the whole shebang via something like figshare.
 It's just not very easy yet.

-of.
 The pieces *kind* of exist, but figuring out where the integration points are or need to be, linking services together, providing underlying links to data and compute capacity, and developing both use cases and *users*, is a lot of work.